xmspix/web_project_4/README.md

 - CSS
 - Javascript

-A responsive website created with as part of a course at [Practicum100](https://practicum.yandex.com/web/)
+A responsive website created as part of a course at [Practicum100](https://practicum.yandex.com/web/)